Albo1125/Drugalyzer/README.md

 # Drugalyzer
 Drugalyzer is a UK-based resource for FiveM by Albo1125 that provides saliva drug testing functionality for drivers.
+It is available at [https://github.com/Albo1125/Drugalyzer](https://github.com/Albo1125/Drugalyzer)

 ## Installation & Usage
 1. Download the latest release.